colliery-io/mimir/docs/src/campaign-framework/02-campaign-genesis/README.md

 **Our Example Campaign**: *The Ironhold Insurrection* - A dwarven city-state faces civil war as ancient clan rivalries explode into violence, while something stirs in the abandoned deeps below.

-## The Four Phases
+## The Five Phases

-The Campaign Genesis Process breaks down into four manageable phases:
+The Campaign Genesis Process breaks down into five manageable phases:

 ### [Phase 1: The Spark](./phase-1-spark.md) (Week 1)
 Transform your initial idea into a clear campaign concept: